parabible/parabible-server-2/README.md

  - [ ] Standardize error codes (include in the API)
  - [ ] Handle cases where incorrect parameters being supplied (refactor + break out require/allow code for parameters)
  - [ ] Do typescript better
+ - [ ] Implement chapter highlights endpoint
+ - [ ] Consider a termSearchCount endpoint (for suggesting changes to search filters)

 ## Running on Docker